kbanman/laravel-ldapauth/README.md

 ================

 This bundle allows you to authenticate users against an LDAP server.
 Only tested against Windows Directory, but I'm happy to include support for others if there is a need.
+*Note: This bundle requires the PHP LDAP extension to be installed.*

 ## Installation
 ### Get the bundle